openstack/neutron/doc/source/devref/fullstack_testing.rst

 Full stack tests run in the Neutron tree with Neutron resources alone.
-You may use the Neutron API (The Neutron server is set to NOAUTH so that Keystone is out of the picture). instances may be simulated with a helper class that contains a container-like object in its own namespace and IP address.
-It has helper methods to send different kinds of traffic.
-The "instance" may be connected to br-int or br-ex, to simulate internal or external traffic.
+You may use the Neutron API (The Neutron server is set to NOAUTH so that Keystone is out of the picture).
+VMs may be simulated with a container-like class: neutron.tests.fullstack.resources.machine.FakeFullstackMachine.
+An example of its usage may be found at: neutron/tests/fullstack/test_connectivity.py.

 Full stack testing can simulate multi node testing by starting an agent multiple times.
 Specifically, each node would have its own copy of the